So, sorry for the delays in the posts, but I was in home mode and putting in full days to get home.

 It was a one lane road with turnouts here and there to allow traffic going the other way to pass.
 Gravel on dirt where the gravel on asphalt had eroded away.
 I preferred the gravel on dirt.
 It was steep enough that the gravel on asphalt lead to undesired wheelspin.
 I was not racing up by ANY means.
 But it was loose enough that when I saw a section of the asphalt coming up, I would increase my speed while I was still on the dirt so I could back off the throttle on the loose stuff.
 I got to the top and there was a handful of gravel on top of my trailer.
 Goldwings don't throw rooster tails, do they?

+It was clouded in when I got there but it was clearing.
 I was amazed that I could see the wisps of the cloud moving almost vertically on the front of the mountain.
 It felt like I could reach out and touch them.
 It continued to clear as I sat and wrote a bit.

 The trip back down was a little uneasy.
 I used the transmission and brakes.
 This is one time I am very glad I have the electric trailer brakes!